 David previously served as a Tarlton Fellow at the Tarlton Law Library at the University of Texas School of Law from 2007-2009, and prior to pursuing law librarianship, he practiced law at King & Spalding LLP in New York from 2002-2004 and at Woods & Aitken LLP in Nebraska from 2004-2007.
 He also served as a Judicial Law Clerk to Chief Justice John V. Hendry of the Nebraska Supreme Court from 2001-2002.

 David received his J.D. with high distinction from the University of Nebraska College of Law in 2001, where he was a member of Order of the Coif and an executive editor of the Nebraska Law Review.
 He received his Master of Science in Information Studies from the University of Texas at Austin School of Information in 2009, and a B.A., summa cum laude, in Political Science and Spanish from the University of Nebraska at Kearney in 1998.

-Embracing Messiness in the Law Library (Without Abandoning the Checklist), AALL Spectrum, forthcoming July/Aug.
-2019 (with Beau Steenken).
+Embracing Messiness in the Law Library (Without Abandoning the Checklist), AALL Spectrum, July/Aug.
+2019 at 28 (with Beau Steenken).

 Eight Ways Law Librarians Can Jump-Start Productivity, AALL Spectrum, Jan./Feb.
 2018, at 23 (with Anne Mostad-Jensen).

 We Are All Contingent: Fighting Vulnerability in the U.S. Workforce, in Vulnerability and the Legal Organization of Work (Martha Albertson Fineman & Jonathan W. Fineman eds., forthcoming 2017) (with Ann C. McGinley).